Battery Lab launches battery manufacturing short course

 Introduction to Battery Design and Safety

 Instructor: Larry Beck, Energy Storage Consultant

-- What are the key components of a battery and what are the variables that affect their performance and safety?
+- What are the key components of a battery?

 - How do you safely handle batteries in a prototyping environment?